davidayalas/aws-ftp-s3-serverless/README.md

         $ chmod +x first-deploy.sh && sh first-deploy.sh

-* It will modify and upload some files in order to make all work.
-If SAML login doesn't work, upload manually [docs/sp-metadata.xml](docs/sp-metadata.xml) to https://samltest.id/upload.php
+* It will modify some files in order to make all work.
+Go to https://samltest.id/upload.php and upload manually [docs/sp-metadata.xml](docs/sp-metadata.xml).

+* Run your server and try

+        $ npm run serve --prefix=frontend

 ## Deployment details

 * Install all dependencies